blockchyp/blockchyp-java/README.md

 #### Time Out Reversals

 We love time out reversals.
 Don't be afraid to use them whenever a request to a BlockChyp terminal times out.
 You have up to two minutes to reverse any transaction.
-The only caveat is that you must use assign transactionRef values when you build the original request.
+The only caveat is that you must assign transactionRef values when you build the original request.
 Otherwise, we have no real way of knowing which transaction you're trying to reverse because we may not have assigned it an id yet.
 And if we did assign it an id, you wouldn't know what it is because your request to the terminal timed out before you got a response.